thundercore/developers-portal/docs/faqs/pre-release-mainnet.md

 ## What is the Pre-Release Mainnet?
 The Pre-Release Mainnet is the ThunderCore Mainnet chain with full functionality.
 It is different from the "public" launch because it lacks a few key features, such as the ability for the public to stake tokens.

-Public launch of the Mainnet will not impact the Mainnet blockchain in anyway, which means that the Dapp states, account balances, smart contracts, etc. will be preserved..
-Following this period, we will release the full node source code for full public launch.
+Public launch of the Mainnet will not impact the Mainnet blockchain in anyway, which means that DApp states, account balances, smart contracts, etc. will be preserved.
+Upon the public release of Mainnet (expected in Q3 2019) we will release the full node source code for the public launch.

 ## Why did you decide to do a pre-launch and release tokens instead of waiting for the actual official mainnet launch?
 We decided to do a pre-release of our Mainnet because we wanted users and developers to be able to experience the thundering speed of the ThunderCore blockchain, and to get started with  building DApps with real tokens on our platform as soon as possible.